PlainsightAI/legacy-docs/ingress-api.md

 }'
 ```

-> A successful registration will generate a JWT (JSON Web Token) and return the organization id and device id:
+A successful registration returns a JSON Web Token, the id for the newly registered device and the id of the organization with which it was registered.
+E.g.:

 ```json
 {